JeanBaptisteServais/COMPUTER-VISION---Hand-skeletton/README.md

 Here we try to reconstruct hand skelettor with hand skelettor model <strong><em>(doc in course after verification) </em></strong>

+Here we need to finish it (but second part is maybe ope)

 <br><br><br>

 <strong>Premier traitement:</strong> - detection, mask, delete points, identify finger <- epuration of points <strong><em> In course </em></strong>